Bhavita-Bhanani/bhavnas-savors/README.md

 - Plain HTML5, CSS3 (custom properties, grid, flexbox, keyframe animations), vanilla JavaScript
 - Fonts: Fraunces, Outfit, Space Mono (via Google Fonts)
 - Photography sourced from [Pexels](https://www.pexels.com) (free license, no attribution required)

-## Before you deploy

-The phone number and contact details in this site are placeholders.
-Update the following before going live:

-- `+92 300 0000000` — appears in the Contact section, the footer, and inside the `tel:` / `wa.me` links in the HTML and in `script` at the bottom of the file
-- `hello@bhavnasavors.com` — email address
-- `Shop 4, Tariq Road, Karachi` — address

-Use your editor's find-and-replace across the file for a quick swap.

 ## Project structure